Space2mouse/EPWrecker/README.md

 # EPWrecker
 ![GitHub last commit](https://img.shields.io/github/last-commit/flyxn/EPWrecker?color=333333)

 **EDPUZZLE HAS UPDATED THEIR API THAT EPWRECKER USES TO FETCH ANSWERS.
 EPWRECKER NO LONGER WORKS.
-WORKING ON FIND A BYPASS.**
+WORKING ON FINDING A BYPASS.**

 ## What's this?
 Fetches answers for an **EDPuzzle** video so you don't have to watch the video.